Nishikumariyadav/Swiggy-Instamart-Sales-Analysis-PowerBI/README.md

 - Built relationships between tables.
 - Created a Star Schema data model.
 ---
-## Data Model
-A star schema data model was created to establish relationships between fact and dimension tables.
-The model improves query performance, simplifies DAX calculations, and ensures accurate reporting across all dashboard visuals.
 ## DAX Measures Created
 Some important DAX measures used in this project include:
 - Total Sales